-Editorial: Personalized Sport and Exercise Nutrition Research Topic
+Editorial: Personalized Sport and Exercise Nutrition

-- 2University of Toronto, Canada
+- 3Department of Nutritional Sciences, University of Toronto, Toronto, ON, Canada

-Personalised nutrition is an approach that is currently attracting increasing interest in the area of sport and exercise.
+Personalized nutrition is an approach that is currently attracting increasing interest in the area of sport and exercise.
 The prospect of individually tailored, and therefore more effective, sport and exercise nutrition sounds appealing, but research in this area is still in its infancy.
 To compliment traditional analysis of group mean response, studies are trying to describe the totality of responses by providing individual performance and health data to an intervention which often show large inter-individual variability.
 Emerging evidence indicates that sport nutrition strategies may work in some individuals or under certain conditions, yet not in others, likely due to a myriad of environmental and genetic factors, highlighting the necessity in providing a more thorough examination of results.
-The current Research Topic aimed to provide a platform for original data and reviews on novel strategies for personalised sport and exercise nutrition.
+The current Research Topic aimed to provide a platform for original data and reviews on novel strategies for personalized sport and exercise nutrition.

 Two studies focussed on individual responses to ergogenic aids.
-Stautemans and collaborators investigated the pharmacokinetics of beta-alanine in blood following beta-alanine supplementation individualized according to the anthropometric parameters of each participant (10 mg·kg−1 body weight) and compared it to a fixed dose of 1400 mg.
-Body weight was correlated to the pharmacokinetics and explained a large part of the variation in responses, although the dose individualised to body weight did not reduce this variation in beta-alanine plasma responses.
-These data demonstrate that there is a heterogenic response to supplementation in an anthropometrically diverse sample suggesting further research is warranted to optimise beta-alanine supplementation.
-Another study showed that acute caffeine (6 mg·kg-1BM) intake increases time-to-exhaustion during a supramaximal effort without any change in estimated anaerobic energy contribution .
+Stautemas et al. investigated the pharmacokinetics of beta-alanine in blood following beta-alanine supplementation individualized according to the anthropometric parameters of each participant (10 mg·kg−1 body weight) and compared it to a fixed dose of 1,400 mg.
+Body weight was correlated to the pharmacokinetics and explained a large part of the variation in responses, although the dose individualized to body weight did not reduce this variation in beta-alanine plasma responses.
+These data demonstrate that there is a heterogenic response to supplementation in an anthropometrically diverse sample suggesting further research is warranted to optimize beta-alanine supplementation.
+Another study showed that acute caffeine (6 mg·kg−1 BM) intake increases time-to-exhaustion during a supramaximal effort without any change in estimated anaerobic energy contribution (Miyagi et al.).
 Individual analysis of the data showed that 10 out of the 14 participants increased exercise capacity above the smallest worthwhile change.
 Similarly, anaerobic capacity was modified beyond the limits of the smallest worthwhile change in 11 individuals, although the direction of change was highly variable; 4 increased their anaerobic contribution while 7 showed a reduction.
 Taken together, these data highlight the individual nature of responses to ergogenic supplements and provides scope for further work to elucidate the modifying factors behind these differences.

 Finally, Swinton et al. provided a statistical framework to support researchers and applied practitioners alike who wish to determine individual responses to a nutritional intervention.
 This narrative review provides an overview of the fundamental concepts of measurement error and how typical error and confidence intervals can be used to determine uncertainty in measurements.
 Guidance on how to assess whether meaningful changes have occurred following an intervention is then provided, before discussing the challenges in identifying response or non-response.
 A modifiable automated spreadsheet is provided free to download to incorporate personal data sets and readers can follow the procedures described within the review to analyse their own responses.
 Importantly, this statistical framework does not have to be limited to nutritional interventions and can be applied to any dataset wishing to determine an individual's response.

-Keywords: hydration, supplementation, performance, Genetics, statistical framework
+Keywords: hydration, supplementation, performance, genetics, statistical framework

-Received: 24 May 2019;
+Received: 24 May 2019; Accepted: 13 August 2019;

-Copyright: © 2019 Saunders, El-Sohemy and Derave.
+Copyright © 2019 Saunders, El-Sohemy and Derave.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.